January 18, 2022

 #2 Discloses Solvency

 Solvency refers to a restaurant’s ability to meet its long-term debts.
 It’s the state when there are more assets than liabilities.
 It’s important to track your solvency position because it shows your business’ ability to manage operations into the predictable future.
 You can quickly check your restaurant’s solvency by looking at the equity on your balance sheet.
+If you aren't solvent your restaurant probably needs more customers.
+We provided 14 ideas for restaurants to acquire more customers here.

 #3 Unsustainable Debt Levels